loganrower/RPIzza/hardware/lcd/lcd.md

     # make sure to ALWAYS clear the display before the program ends
     # failure to do so will result in nondeterministic behavior
     lcd.clear()

+    # turn off the display
+    lcd.off()
 ```

+Note that making multiple objects with this LCD class and using them both at the same time WILL cause race conditions.